njmarko/mastermind/README.md

 This scoring allows players who played correctly but who didn't get lucky because they encountered the worst-case scenario for their guesses to still get the full amount of points.
 If the player gets lucky, and guesses before the number of possible combinations are reduced to one, he is still awarded the full amount of points.
 Scoring like this only punishes the player if he reasons incorrectly because the points that can be won are only reduced if the correct guess can be made with 100% certainty, and the player fails to make the correct guess.

+## Instalation

+Simply download the latest [release](https://github.com/njmarko/mastermind/releases) and install it on your computer.
+The icon will appear on the desktop and you can start playing.

+## Gameplay

+* You can hover over any element and a tooltip will appear.
+* Use `q, w, e, a, s, d` to input sings
+* Input the combination by pressing `enter`
+* Clear the combination by pressing `backspace`
+* Start a new game by pressing `n`
+* You can choose what elements are visible on the screen in the view dropdown menu
+* Help is available in the dropdown menu

 ## Standard scoring in Mastermind

 In a game of Mastermind with 6 signs and 4 positions, there are 1296 possible combinations for the correct guess initially.
 By making guesses and receiving feedback for the guesses, the number of possible combinations can be reduced down to one.
 At that point, it is possible to guess the combination correctly with 100% certainty if the person reasons correctly based on available information.
 If the Knuth method is used ([Knuth - The computer as mastermind](https://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf)) the worst-case scenario is that a person guesses correctly in five steps.
 If the player is lucky, he can of course make the correct guess at any point, well before he has reduced the number of possible remaining combinations to just one combination.